guppy0130/markrust/README.md

   * Console -> bash, language aliases, etc.
 * Automatic TOC markup (pass `-t` flag)
 * Header level modifier (add/remove to header levels across document)
+* Limited support for `details` and `summary` HTML elements

 ## Notes

-* `markrust -e output` will launch your `$EDITOR` with `$TMP/markrust.md` as an argument, then when the editor returns, write the Atlassian markup to `output`.
+* `markrust -e output` will launch your `$EDITOR` with `$TMP/markrust.md` as an argument, then when the editor returns, markrust will write the Atlassian markup to `output`.
   * You can only supply one path with the `-e` flag as a result
+* Markdown content in `details` and `summary` will not be parsed, because once you're in HTML, only text will be kept as-is.

 ## Testing